yachielab/FRACTAL/README.md

 ### Software installation

-Each installation step takes less than ~1 min
+Each installation step will take less than ~1 min

 #### Installation of FRACTAL